 |

-Experts hold fairly uniform opinions about how to cure back pain -- strengthening and stretching, adjustments and massage.
+Therapists hold fairly uniform opinions about how to relieve back pain -- strengthening, stretching, adjustments and massage. |

 |||